kenchoong/setel2/README.md

 Right now, all the resource will run inside 1 node, 1 server with the k8s yaml file or helm chart.
 All the stuff like Pods, Persistent Volume all sit virtually inside 1 computer.
 So this only to demonstrate my ability.

-In real world, the workflow will be (I just imagine):
+In real world, the workflow will be:

 1. Each microservice will build as docker image using CD/CI pipeline.
 2. It `git push` in a branch, it will auto run unit test, e2e test